Your research proposal maps out how you’d like your research project to take place.

-No two proposals are the same though they are likely to contain similar elements.
-Your research proposal will typically have the following structure:
+While no two proposals are the same, they are likely to contain similar elements:

-- Title: Your title should aim to be clear, concise and indicative of your research project’s purpose.
+Title: aim to be clear, concise and indicative of your research project’s purpose.

-- Abstract: Your abstract needs to give an overall impression of your project, it’s aims and objective, etc. This is the first thing that will people will read but is likely to be the last thing you write, once you know what you’ve written in the other sections of your proposal.
+Abstract: gives an overall impression of your project, its aims and objective, etc. This is the first thing that people will read but is likely to be the last thing you write.

-- Ethics (Step 6): If you’re research involves people you’ll almost certainly need to seek ethical approval.
+Ethics (Step 6): If your research involves people you’ll almost certainly need to seek ethical approval.
 Key ethical issues to address include anonymity and confidentiality.

-- Project Costs: Costs will vary depending on the size of your project but things to consider include: wages, equipment, training, travel and dissemination.
+Project Costs: Costs will vary depending on the size of your project but may include: wages, equipment, training, travel and dissemination.

-- References: Any resources referred to in your research proposal should be included in the list of references.
-If you’re applying for funding be sure to follow the funders preferred reference style.
+References: Any resources referred to in your research proposal should be included in the list of references.
+If you’re applying for funding, follow funders’ preferred referencing style.

-- Appendices: This is where you can include supplementary information such as your questionnaire or interview schedule.
+Appendices: This is where you can include supplementary information such as your questionnaire, interview schedule or search strategy.

 Preparing Your Research Proposal

-- National Institute for Health Research (NIHR).
+National Institute for Health Research (NIHR).
 (2020).
 Making a strong application.
-Although primarily focused at applications to the NIHR, this web site provides detailed advice on how to plan and develop your research application.
+Provides detailed advice on how to plan and develop your research application.

 Research undertaken within the NHS must adhere to the Health Research Authority policy framework for health and social care research.
 Your local R&D Lead will be able to provide further guidance on working within this framework.

 - Bell, J., & Waters, S. (2018).
 Doing your research project: a guide for first time researchers (7th ed.).
-London: Open University Press.
-Clear, concise and readable, this book provides a practical, step-by-step guide from initial concept to completion of your research report.
+London: Open University Press – practical, step-by-step guide from initial concept to completion of your research report.

 - Pickton, M. (2013).
 Writing your project plan.
 In M. J. Grant, B. Sen, & H. Spring (Eds.), Research, evaluation and audit: key steps in demonstrating your value (pp. 45-64).
-London: Facet Publishing.
-Highlighting the similarities and differences between a research plan and a research proposal, this chapter presents a clear guide to each section and emphasises the importance of adjusting your content to the needs of different audiences.
+London: Facet Publishing – highlights the similarities and differences between a research plans proposals.
+Emphasises the importance of adjusting content to the needs of different audiences.

-Now that you’ve prepared your research proposal it’s time to obtain ethical and trust approval (Step 6).
+Now that you’ve prepared your research proposal it’s time to obtain ethical and trust approval.
+Go to Step 6.